TrustTheVote-Project/VTP-mock-election.US.11/README.md

 Make sure there is a compatible python environment - any reasonable python framework can be used.
 See [VoteTrackerPlus/src/vtp/README.md](https://github.com/TrustTheVote-Project/VoteTrackerPlus/tree/master/src/vtp) for creating either a conda or poetry environment.

-All the necessary git repos can be cloned via the following playbook:
+All the necessary git repos can be cloned via the following playbook which leverages poetry to manage the python environment.
+See [VoteTrackerPlus/_tools/build/README.md](https://github.com/TrustTheVote-Project/VoteTrackerPlus/tree/main/_tools/build) for more information on installing poetry.

 ```bash
 # Clone the VTP-dev-env repo, not this repo (https example)